-ECB will ask Deutsche Bank to raise fresh funds for merger: source
+ECB will ask Deutsche Bank to raise fresh funds for merger - source

 While Deutsche has argued the case that little or no capital may be needed, regulators, worried about the group’s U.S. investment bank and the potential fallout of it failing a stress test there in September, are putting their foot down.

-The ECB, Deutsche Bank and Commerzbank declined to comment.
+The ECB and Commerzbank declined to comment.

+Deutsche Bank declined repeated requests for comment on Thursday.
+On Friday, a spokesman said that there was “no basis” for the assumption that the ECB would ask it to raise fresh funds.

+On the stress tests, the spokesman said Deutsche had invested heavily in data and model capabilities and would continue to do so.
+“We believe we have made significant progress,” he said.

 With much left to be negotiated in any deal, the size of a capital hole remains unclear but is expected to run into billions of euros.